cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 #### MVCC reads

 All MVCC Reads will need to use the combined range and point key iterator.
-Whenever a key is surface that otherwise appears to be live at the read timestamp, the pebble Iterator's range keys must be traversed to find the oldest-suffixed range key with a suffix greater than the point keys.
-If none exists, the key is still live.
-If one exists, the key is deleted.
+They may configure masking of point keys, configuring the masking with their read timestamp so that only range keys that exist at the read timestamp mask.
+There may be range keys that exist at timestamps higher than the read's timestamp.
+These range keys are surfaced by the Pebble iterator, which allow readers to handle conditions where they need to consider versions in the future up to the `GlobalUncertaintyLimit`.

+Since range keys are surfaced by the Pebble iterator even when there are no point keys beneath them, the MVCC read is capable of detecting MVCC Delete Range writes at higher timestamps.

 #### MVCC writes